AI Agent’s Common Memory

 The idea of this feature is that LLMs can have access to some tools (aka external APIs) and can call them to get extra information.
 To be able to do this, the LLM has to understand the current request, determine that this request could be forwarded to a tool, and parse the arguments.

-Here is a shorter example of the code from the origin
+Here is a shorter example of the code from the original article:

 Continue Reading ...

 We can se burst of enthusiasm in implementig of MCP servers for everything.
 I expect this trend will grow.
 Especially usage of MCP servers with SSE transport.
-Implementing of MCP server with Server-Sent Events m
+Implementing of MCP server with Server-Sent Events make it similar to SaaS server designed for LLM/AI tool as a client.

 Continue Reading ...